Sustainable Living Actions

 Resilient communities are more sustainable too

-In the year before 2010, two communities in Christchurch (plus some in Auckland) trialled this eighth topic in our series, designed to complement the advice of NZ Civil Defence.
-Course participants in Sumner and New Brighton subsequently reported that it was really useful to have thought and prepared for water storage, food growing and preserving at home, house insulation, emergency cooking, sharing skills and produce with neighbours; even keeping a bicycle in road-ready condition.
+In the year before 2010, two communities in Christchurch (plus some in Auckland) trialled this eighth topic in our sustainability series, designed to complement the advice of NZ Civil Defence.
+Course participants in Sumner and New Brighton subsequently reported that it was really useful to have thought and prepared for water storage, food growing and preserving at home, house insulation, emergency cooking, sharing skills and garden produce with neighbours; even keeping a bicycle in road-ready condition.
 It helped them survive the tumultuous weeks following the city's series of big earthquakes.
 Being more sustainable was also more disaster-resilient.

 This final topic pulls together what you have been learning about 'living lightly or simply' as a household in other topics and explores the wider community connections.
 For local government, with its Civil Defence responsibility, it shows that after the initial rescue stage, information is needed on skills for people to survive and thrive in constrained circumstances, sometimes for years.
 Future Living Skills makes a useful and relevant skills contribution in this area.
 It also links with the Transition Towns movement (see a 4 minute video here)